alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

 * **Clock:** `U14`, 40 MHz, 10 pF loads `C27`/`C28`.

 * **Memory:** 32 MB in-package PSRAM (the `NRW32X` suffix) plus `U13`
-  W25Q32JVSSIQ, 4 MB, on the dedicated flash bank.
+  W25Q32JVSSIQ, 4 MB, on the dedicated flash bank. *(Rev 08-15 adds `R51`–`R53` 10 kΩ pull-ups on CS/WP/HOLD — correct practice.
+The 8 MB
+  upgrade, Rework 9, is still outstanding.)*

 * **No native USB.** `USB_DM`/`USB_DP`/`VDD_USBPHY` are unconnected; USB-C data reaches the CP2102N only.
 There is consequently **no USB-JTAG debugging and no